 Press F10 twice and you'll get back to PHPWebProject

 This simple scenario demonstrates how you can debug multiple projects.
-Both projects can be in PHP, or some of them could be written in another language, e.g. C#.
+Both projects can be in PHP, or one of them could be written in another language, e.g. C#.
 It would work exactly the same.